 The space also comprises a restaurant and lounge, so you can dine indoors before heading to the rooftop terrace for a nightcap.

 Level33 is at #33-01 Marina Boulevard, Tower 1 Marina Bay Financial Centre, Singapore 018981, tel: 6834 3133.

 For unbeatable views of the Singapore River at night, head to this cosy and intimate rooftop bar along Boat Quay known for its delicious oysters, gin and cocktails.
 Served in plates of six, the oysters cost from just $24 and include toppings like avruga caviar, uni sabayon and smoked bacon.
 Other bar bites include Grilled Bikinis (which are Spanish-style grilled sandwiches) ($15), a variety of sliders (from $15) and, for dessert, Tiramisu Cake ($12).
 Pair your dishes with a wide selection of wines, gin and tonics as well as crafted cocktails.

 Southbridge is at 80 Boat Quay, Level 5 Rooftop, Singapore 049868, tel: 6877 6965.

 For modern Japanese bites

 Head to the upper floor of this contemporary Japanese restaurant in Collyer Quay for breathtaking, panoramic views of Marina Bay.
-It’s a great place to be at to catch New Years’ Day or National Day fireworks!
 The space is designed just like a trendy watering hole in Tokyo, serving up edgy and creative food such as Spicy Miso Meatballs, Ebi Fries and Temaki Bites, made with fresh and premium ingredients from Japan.